 Arbor Circle guides people to build the strengths, skills, and support networks needed to adapt to or even avoid life’s challenges.
-We develop these tools for life through more than 50 counseling, education and prevention programs, including mental health, substance use, family development and prevention services.
+We develop these tools for life through more than 50 counseling, education and prevention programs, including mental health, substance use, and family services.

 Where are you located?

 Our main campus is at 1115 Ball Ave NE, Grand Rapids, MI.
 We also have locations in Allegan, Holland, Muskegon, and Newaygo.

 Arbor Circle serves 11 counties in West Michigan, with offices in Allegan, Kent, Muskegon, Newaygo and Ottawa counties.